The Best Disney Travel Agents Share Their Booking Secrets

 Nikki offered a great strategy for how to parse out information to clients: “I try to only talk about the most upcoming cut off dates for dining, park passes etc..”
 Since Bibbidi Bobbidi Boutique and character reservations can be made up to 180 days before, she’ll discuss those add-ons before FastPasses, which can be made 60 day before (or 30 for client’s staying off resort).

 Since things fill up fast, it’s important to prioritize bookings in the order you need to book them.
 Don't know what those cut-off dates are?
 Well dang, do we have something amazing for you: a Disney Advanced Reservations Timeline Cheatsheet.
-All you need to do is enter your client's arrival date at the top, then see the earliest date you can book accommodations and activities and add-ons (in red):
+All you need to do choose which Disney product you're booking and enter your client's arrival date at the top, then you'll see the earliest date you can book accommodations, activities, and add-ons for your chosen Disney product!

 College of Disney Knowledge: A Disney Education